philippotto/Tron3D/README.md

 - no setting of any evironment variable or PATH variable necessary

 Set up correct Working Directory:
-- in MSVC goto DEBUG->properties->ConfigurationProperties->Debugging and set WorkingDirectory to ".." (withough the quotes)
+- in MSVC goto DEBUG->properties->ConfigurationProperties->Debugging and set WorkingDirectory to ".." (without the quotes)